 The answer may come as a sensation, an impulse, a feeling of openness or resistance, or even a simple “yes” or “not yet.”
 There is no need to force clarity.
 If the answer feels unclear, that itself may be information.

-With both SSP and RRP, it’s essential to understand that dysregulation can be delayed.
+With both SSP and RRP, it’s essential to understand that, if dysregulation is going to appear, there is most often a delay before it does.
 Someone may feel perfectly fine - or even wonderful - during listening, only to feel unsettled hours later or the next day.
 Because of this, the most important data we have about pacing is not what happens during listening, but what happens in the 24–48 hours afterward:

 This is why careful pacing and tracking patterns over time is so important.